-A perfect little sweet treat that’s vegan, gluten-free, refined sugar-free, and so much fun to make!
-These Oil-Free Almond Flour Thumbprint Cookies make a great after school snack, everyday dessert, or festive cookie for the holiday season!
+A perfect little sweet treat that's vegan, gluten-free, oil-free, and so much fun to make!
+These Vegan Gluten-Free Thumbprint Cookies make a great after school snack, everyday dessert, or festive cookie for the holiday season!
 Just 6 ingredients.

 I have very clear memories of eating Pepperidge Farm thumbprint cookies as a kid.
 Apricot-raspberry was my favorite.
 The buttery, slightly salty shortbread cookie combined with the slightly tart fruit jelly in the center...everyone loved them, right?
 I mean, I'm someone who chooses chocolate and vanilla desserts over fruity desserts 9 times out of 10, and even I loved them.